Isolate Trigger: Detecting and Eliminating Adaptive Backdoor Attacks: Implementation and Evaluation

 \subsection{Setup}

-The experimental setup extends and refines well-established evaluation protocols from prior work\cite{8835365}, with comprehensive metrics detailed in Table~\ref{t:set} and visualized in Figure~\ref{Clean samples and poisoned samples}.\\
+The experimental setup extends and refines well-established evaluation protocols from prior work\cite{8835365}, with comprehensive metrics detailed in Table~\ref{t:set} and visualized in Figure~\ref{fig:Clean samples and poisoned samples}.\\

 \textbf{Datasets and Models.} The experimental setup employs three widely-adopted datasets: MNIST\cite{726791}, GTSRB\cite{10.1016/j.neunet.2012.02.016}, and PubFig\cite{5459250}.
 Table~\ref{t:set} summarizes their specifications and corresponding models.
 MNIST is used for efficient defense validation, containing 60,000 training and 10,000 test samples of 28$\times$28$\times$1 grayscale images.
 It implements a 3Conv+2FC architecture with 413,882 parameters.
 GTSRB serves as the traffic sign recognition benchmark, with 43 classes across 39,200 training and 12,600 test samples (32$\times$32$\times$3 RGB).
 The model adopts 6Conv+2FC layers totaling 571,723 parameters.
 PubFig provides facial recognition data with 11070 training and 2,768 test images from 83 celebrities.
 Images are resized to 224$\times$224$\times$3.
-It utilizes VGG16\cite{simonyan2015deepconvolutionalnetworkslargescale} (13Conv+3FC) comprising 122,245,715 parameters.\\ \textbf{Backdoor Attacks.} The experimental setup augments existing evaluation protocols with EAB backdoors.
-Detailed introductions of these EAB backdoors are in the Appendix.
-Figure~\ref{Clean samples and poisoned samples} displays representative attack samples.
-BadNets\cite{gu2019badnetsidentifyingvulnerabilitiesmachine} overlays a square trigger at the top-right corner of images, relabeling poisoned samples to class 8.
-The experimental setup enhances its stealth by alternating black-white patterns to challenge reverse-engineering, demonstrating our method's resilience.
-It is optimized into a Source-Class-Specific Backdoor Attacks (SSBAs)(USENIX’21)\cite{8835365,263780} to become EAB.
-SIN-wave(CVPR’20)\cite{Truong_2020_CVPR_Workshops} implements stealthy EAB attacks via enlarged trigger.
-It employs full-image stripe watermarks with alternating luminance as trigger.
-Multi-trigger(JSAC’21)\cite{gong2021defense} deploys multiple concurrent triggers.
-In dual-trigger experiments: top-right triggers relabel to class 8, lower-left triggers to class 1.
-We further scale this to four triggers configurations within a single model in Section V.E.
-CASSOCK(ASIACCS’23)\cite{10.1145/3579856.3582829} executes efficient covert training by superimposing trigger onto source features via cross-entropy optimization.
-The experimental setup implements colored square watermark as trigger.
-HCB(CCS’24)\cite{10.1145/3658644.3670361} utilizes extraneous features as triggers.
-Here, smiling expressions serve as the trigger.\\ \textbf{Device.} Experiments run on a computer with the following configuration: Intel Core i7 processor with eight CPU cores running at 2.30 GHz and 16 GB main memory, and a GPU card of NVIDIA GeForce RTX 3060.\\
+It utilizes VGG16\cite{simonyan2015deepconvolutionalnetworkslargescale} (13Conv+3FC) comprising 122,245,715 parameters.\\